 Provide your legal team with copies of each of the following insurance policies that might apply to your claim.
 That might include the policy of the company that owns or leases the car, the at-fault driver’s policy, and possibly your insurance policy.

 In addition to insurance policies, your legal team might require your crash report, statements from anyone who witnessed the accident, and any photos you or anyone else took at the accident scene.
-If nearby businesses or residences are equipped with surveillance cameras, video footage of the accident might be available.
+If nearby businesses or residences have surveillance cameras, video footage of the accident might be available.
 Your lawyer may use these and other forms of evidence to establish your right to financial compensation due to negligence.
 They may also work to ensure your filing deadline does not expire.

 Your Right to File a Personal Injury Lawsuit Has a Time Limit

 When a Los Angeles car accident leads to injuries that lead to financial damage, you might be entitled to hold the at-fault driver financially responsible for the negligence that caused the accident.
-If you are preparing to seek financial recovery from the at-fault driver, you have a limited amount of time to file your lawsuit.
+If you are preparing to seek financial recovery from the at-fault driver, you have limited time to file your lawsuit.

 California Code of Civil Procedure (CCP) §335.1 generally entitles you or any passengers in your car to two years from the date of the accident to file a personal injury lawsuit.
 If you miss the filing deadline, you might not be able to file your lawsuit at all.
 With adequate notice and early involvement, your legal team might be able to ensure the filing of your lawsuit complies with the statute of limitations.

 Put Our Personal Injury Team to Work on Your Compensation Claim